nuxt/docs/en/api/pages-fetch.md

 ---
 title: "API: The fetch Method"
-description: The fetch method is used to fill the store before rendering the page, it's like the data method except it doesn't set the component data.
+description: The fetch method is used to fill the store before rendering the page, it's like the asyncData method except it doesn't set the component data.
 ---

 # The fetch Method